brimdata/zed/ppl/cmd/zar/README.md

 This invocation of zar traverses the archive, applies the zql "count()" operator on the data from all the chunks, and writes the output as a stream of zng data.
-By default, the output is sent to stdout, which means you can simply pipe the resulting stream to a vanilla zq command that will show the output as a table:
+By default, the output is sent to stdout, which means you can simply pipe the resulting stream to a vanilla zq command that specifies `-` to expect the stream on stdin, then show the output as a table:
 ```
 zar zq "count()" | zq -f table -
 ```